Part B - Independent Learning

 Promoting Independent Learning

 The Curriculum Centre believes that learning how to learn independently is of the utmost importance and we encourage all teachers to make this part of their regular teaching practices.
-There are a number of ways that learner training can be weaved into their activities in order to promote more independence in learners and to help all students along the instructional continuum.

 Here are ten ways in which teachers can assist with this process and promote lifelong learning skills.